 A cuppa and a chat

-To talk about how you might engage your creativity for change, you can schedule a 30 minute call – This is a no-strings-attached and no sales pitch call.
+To talk about how I might support you to harness your Creative Process for change, you can schedule a 30 minute call – This is a no-strings-attached and no sales pitch call.

 For any of the above please write to me at firstname.lastname@example.org or click on the button below to schedule a call to find out more.